NiruKumar85/Drag-Form/README.md

-# SynkForms - No-Code Dynamic Form Builder
+# DragForms - No-Code Dynamic Form Builder

 A web application for creating, customizing, and managing no-code dynamic forms with an intuitive interface.